nhatsmrt/nhatsmrt.github.io/index.md

 ## fp-course
 GitHub Repository: [fp-course](https://github.com/nhatsmrt/fp-course)
 <br />
-My solution to exercises of fp-course, an introductory course on functional programming concepts in Haskell.
+My solution to the exercises of fp-course, an introductory course on functional programming concepts in Haskell.
 ## lets-lens
 GitHub Repository: [lets-lens](https://github.com/nhatsmrt/lets-lens)
 <br />
-My solution to exercises of lets-lens, a course on optics (functional data accessors and modifiers) in Haskell.
+My solution to the exercises of lets-lens, a course on optics (functional data accessors and modifiers) in Haskell.
 ## Data Structures and Algorithms Practice:
 GitHub Repository: [AlgorithmPractice](https://github.com/nhatsmrt/AlgorithmPractice)
 <br />
-This is where I store my data structures and algorithms practice, usually in the form of solutions to LeetCode problems.
+This is where I store my data structures and algorithms practice, most of which are solutions to LeetCode problems.
+Main languages are Java, Python, and C++.
 ## Database Practice:
 GitHub Repository: [DatabasePractice](https://github.com/nhatsmrt/DatabasePractice)
 <br />
-This is where I store my database queries practice.
+This is where I store my database SQL queries practice.